* Dollar gains foothold after biggest one-day fall in months

 * Dealers say central bank reserve moves supporting euro

 * Dollar index edges up but still near 3-week low

-One striking trend on the majors since last week is the euro's resilience in the face of signals from the European Central Bank that it is prepared to consider outright money printing to support growth if need be.
+One striking trend since last week is the euro's resilience in the face of signals from the European Central Bank that it is prepared to consider outright money printing to support growth if need be.

-A number of dealers said the single currency was being supported by China's need to re-order the balance of currencies it holds in its reserves after buying billions of dollars last month to weaken the yuan.
-Similarly, many pointed to signs of intervention by South Korean authorities overnight that may support the euro going forward.
+A number of dealers pointed to China's need to re-order the balance of currencies it holds in its reserves after buying billions of dollars last month to weaken the yuan.